 Each project is unique.
 And each has its own keys to success.
 But some keys are common to all successful projects.

 Seven of them are described below.
-Incorporating them in your project guarantees success.
+Incorporating them into your project guarantees success.

 1. Set Clear Objectives